Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 - Visitors to your blog, or content on third-party platforms, to sign up to your list

-- Your audience on social media to follow you, click through on links you provide, or watch your videos
+- Your audience on social media to follow you, click through on your links, or watch your videos

-- Email subscribers—who you’ve worked so hard to obtain—to click through on links in your emails and take advantage of your offers
+- Email subscribers—who you’ve worked so hard to obtain—to click through on email links and take advantage of your offers

 - Visitors to landing pages—whether arriving via links on your website, or related ads—to convert into leads or customers.